kev123361/the-good-word/README.md

 `npm install`

+Then, navigate to the backend directory and in CLI run:

+`npm install`

-### Instructions to run Ionic and building
+### Instructions to build application and run Ionic
-Make sure to have the latest version of Ionic framework.
+Make sure to have the latest version of Ionic framework and Node.js.
 For more information on Ionic see: https://ionicframework.com/getting-started

 To build for in-browser testing, use Ionic’s serve command from the frontend directory: